 This guide is only intended to give a summary and general overview of the subject matter.
 It is not intended to be comprehensive and does not constitute, and should not be taken to be, legal advice.
-If you would like legal advice or further information on any issue raised by this guide, please get in touch with one of your usual contacts. © 2018 MOURANT OZANNES ALL RIGHTS RESERVED
+If you would like legal advice or further information on any issue raised by this guide, please get in touch with one of your usual contacts.
+You can find out more about us, and access our legal and regulatory notices at mourant.com. © 2025 MOURANT ALL RIGHTS RESERVED